share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-These Fudgy Brownies are healthy, sugar-free brownies for diabetics with the most amazing chewy, gooey chocolate texture and only 8 grams of net carbs per serving.
+These Sugar-Free Brownies are a healthy diabetic brownie recipe with the most amazing chewy, gooey chocolate texture and only 8 grams of net carbs per serving.

 A stack of sugar-free fudgy brownies